Wessex One Health BBSRC scholarship: Paralysis in the hive: epidemiology and persistence of a neglected virus pathogen of honeybees (2026)

-This project is offered as part of our new doctoral programme funded by the Biotechnology and Biological Science Research Council (BBSRC) will train students in interdisciplinary approaches to Infection Biosciences across all classes of pathogens, to combat existing and future disease threats to human and animal health, including emerging infections, vector-borne diseases, antimicrobial resistance and food insecurity.
+This project is offered as part of our doctoral programme funded by the Biotechnology and Biological Science Research Council (BBSRC) which will train postgraduate researchers in interdisciplinary approaches to Infection Biosciences across all classes of pathogens, to combat existing and future disease threats to human and animal health, including emerging infections, vector-borne diseases, antimicrobial resistance and food insecurity.

 What you get